mironouz/L4-preparation/module4/README.md

 ## Design

 Let's design the simple database with 3 tables: students, subjects and exam_results.
-Students and Subjects tables both has id as the primary key which is foreign key in Exam results table and demonstrates one-to-many relationship, so each result can be identified by participating of single student in single subject.
+Students and subjects tables both has id as the primary key which is foreign key in exam_results table and demonstrates one-to-many relationship, so each result can be identified by participating of single student in single subject exam.

 ![alt text](design.png)